OSGeo/PROJ/docs/source/operations/operations_computation.rst

-But in cases where there is no match, the ``createOperationsVertToGeog`` method will be used to synthetize a ballpark vertical transformation, just taking care of unit changes, and axis reversal in case the vertical CRS was a depth rather than a height.
-Of course the results of such an operation are questionable, hence the ballpark qualifier and a unknown accuracy advertized for such an operation.
+But in cases where there is no match, the ``createOperationsVertToGeog`` method will be used to synthesize a ballpark vertical transformation, just taking care of unit changes, and axis reversal in case the vertical CRS was a depth rather than a height.
+Of course the results of such an operation are questionable, hence the ballpark qualifier and a unknown accuracy advertised for such an operation.

 Vertical CRS to a Vertical CRS
 ---------------------------------------------------------------------------------

 Overall logic is similar to the above case.
 There might be direct operations in the PROJ database, involving grid transformations or simple offsets.
-The fallback case is to synthetize a ballpark transformation.
+The fallback case is to synthesize a ballpark transformation.

 This is implemented by the ``createOperationsVertToVert`` method